MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/get-started/getting-xsapi-to-sign-in.md

 }
 ```

-2. Add the callback function, to grab the result from the server to pass on to gameplay.
+2. Add the following `XAL_TrySignInUserWithUI_Callback` callback function, to grab the result from the server to pass on to gameplay:

 ```cpp
 void CALLBACK XAL_TrySignInUserWithUI_Callback(_In_ XAsyncBlock* asyncBlock)